-Course material will be presented in lecture format, as well as through discussion and group work.
-PowerPoint slides used in lecture will be made available to students on the OWL website.
-It is recommended that students do the required readings before coming to class each week.
-PLEASE NOTE: The power points posted on OWL are copyrighted materials.
+Course material will be presented in video lecture format available on OWL.
+(Unlisted YouTube Videos, which are also posted on OWL, may be used if having difficulty watching the videos loaded to OWL.)
+PowerPoint slides used in lecture videos will be made available to students on the OWL website.
+Links to other YouTube based videos will also be incorporated into the lessons.
+It is recommended that students do the required readings before watching the videos and then clarify their understanding through posting questions/comments on the forum and through discussions with the instructor.

+PLEASE NOTE: The lecture power points posted on OWL are copyrighted materials as are the video lectures posted.
 Uploading them to other sites will be considered an academic offense and may also be subject to legal action.